alttpo/alttpo/asm/README.md

 You may ask, "where are all the other animation frames used for Link's walking and slashing etc."?
 The answer is that only those 4 16x16 and 2 8x8 blocks are used to render Link but their contents are updated when Link's animation frame changes.
-This graphics update happens every video frame (at 60fps) via DMA during the vertical blank period (aka v-blank) because is the one of the few times the PPU allows VRAM data to be updated.
+This graphics update happens every video frame (at 60fps) via DMA during the vertical blank period (aka v-blank) because it is the one of the few times the PPU allows VRAM data to be updated.

 This DMA updating procedure is only used for Link (and rupee shimmer animations) while all other